SlowinskiPiotr/MorrisLecarDDE/README.md

 Any questions/ comments/ bugs please get in touch at p.m.slowinski@exeter.ac.uk

 ## Files and folders
-* simulations.m - matlab script with a code to simulate the Morris–Lecar model with self coupling and delay (Figure 1 E and G in the paper)
+* simulations.m - matlab script with a code to simulate the Morris–Lecar model with self coupling and delay (Figure 1 F and G in the paper)
-* bifurcation_diagrams.m - matlab script with a code to perfrom numerical bifurcation analysis of the Morris–Lecar model with self coupling and delay (Figure 1 A-D and F in the paper)
+* bifurcation_diagrams.m - matlab script with a code to perfrom numerical bifurcation analysis of the Morris–Lecar model with self coupling and delay (Figure 1 A-E in the paper)
 * br_plot3.m - modified function br_plot.m from DDE-BIFTOOL v3.1.1 to allow 3D plots of the branches
 * br_splot3.m - modified function br_splot.m from DDE-BIFTOOL v3.1.1 to allow 3D plots of the branches with stability information
 * _System_Files_ - folder with matlab files that define the Morris–Lecar model with self coupling and delay (the files are required by the simulations.m and bifurcation_diagrams.m scripts)